Associate Professor Vanessa Barrs - Head of Small Animal Medicine

 BSc (Hons) BVetMed PhD FACVSc (feline medicine) MRCVS

-Associate Professor Julia Beatty co-runs the busy feline medicine referral service at the Valentine Charlton Cat Centre.
-Her career has been devoted to improving the health of cats.
-Jules graduated from the Royal Veterinary College, London in 1989 then, after a period in practice, moved to the University of Glasgow where she completed a PhD and post-doctoral studies on feline immunodeficiency virus at the University of Glasgow.
-She has practiced feline medicine in primary and referral facilities and is a registered Specialist in Feline Medicine and a past President of the Feline Chapter of Australian College of Veterinary Scientists.
+Professor Julia Beatty’s career has been devoted to improving the health of cats.
+Jules graduated from the Royal Veterinary College, London then completed a PhD and post-doctoral studies on feline immunodeficiency virus at the University of Glasgow.
+She has practiced feline medicine in primary and referral facilities, is an RCVS registered Specialist in Feline Medicine and a past President of the Feline Chapter of Australian College of Veterinary Scientists.
 Jules teaches Small Animal Medicine at the University of Sydney.
 Her group’s main clinical research interests are feline infectious diseases.
-Jules has published over 50 peer-reviewed papers and book chapters.
+She has published extensively in peer-reviewed journal and contributed to many text books.
 She presents clinical research and continuing education seminars internationally.
 Jules enjoys all aspects of feline medicine and is happy to see your referrals.
 Faculty Web Profile

 Dr Niek Beijerink - Senior Lecturer in Small Animal Medicine